 Microservices are becoming very popular these days.
 Build a process definition and turn it into a Microservice—it's that simple.
-It’s a very powerful concept but very easy to implement using FlowWright.
+It’s a compelling concept but very easy to implement using FlowWright.
 The UI lets you manage Microservices, export and import microservice XML files from other FlowWright environments, and understand usage statistics and call logs.

 Microservices can be defined, updated, removed, and copied using the above UI.
 So, how do you build a Microservice?
-Let’s build a Microservice that takes two numbers and returns the sum of the two numbers.
+Let’s make a Microservice that takes two numbers and returns the sum of the two numbers.

 Drag an “evaluateExpression” step to the process designer and connect to the “Start” step: